Wills & Estates

 Moving into a retirement village

 If you decide to move into a retirement village, the contracts can be overwhelming and confusing.
-Retirement village operators use a variety of different occupancy options and it is important to be aware of the legal consequences involved in retirement village contracts.
+Operators use a variety of occupancy options; it’s important to be aware of the legal consequences involved in retirement village contracts.

-We can explain the impact of the arrangements that you are considering on you, your assets and your finances.
+We can explain the effect of the arrangements that you’re considering will have on you, your assets and your finances.
 Importantly, few retirement village contracts create a capital investment for you and each will affect your entitlements differently.

 1 / 4